-The purpose of this exam is to ensure that you are injured (and thus, it is often used and seen as a way insurance companies get out of paying out), to determine the extent of your injuries, and to assess whether you are permanently or temporarily disabled.
+This exam aims to ensure that you are injured (and thus, it is often used and seen as a way insurance companies get out of paying out), determine the extent of your injuries, and assess whether you are permanently or temporarily disabled.

-The examination should be undertaken by an independent doctor, who is not your regular doctor or treating doctor.
-This is not the "insurance company's doctor," and they are neutral and unbiased in theory.
+The examination should be undertaken by an independent doctor who is not your regular or treating doctor.
+This is not the "insurance company's doctor," They are neutral and unbiased in theory.

 However, in some states, the insurance company does pick the doctor, while in others, the doctor is chosen randomly from a list of practitioners.
 IME doctors are generally seen as experts.
-However, if the insurance company is paying them, then it is obvious that they may need to be more neutral.
+However, if the insurance company pays them, they may need to be more neutral.

 The independent doctor will perform an exam, review your medical records, and writes a report.
 You or your attorney can challenge the information.
 The doctor will attempt to establish whether the diagnosis is correct and whether the injury is related to the accident or incident.

-They may also assess whether things recommended by your treating doctor are needed, such as surgery.
-Finally, they will report on when and whether you can return to work.
+They may also assess whether things your treating doctor recommends are needed, such as surgery.
+Finally, they will report when and whether you can return to work.